mialkin/docs/csharp/concurrency/synchronization-primitives/semaphore.md

 ### Example 2

-Let only 3 task at a time to run the body of `DoWorkAsync`:
+Let only 3 tasks at a time to run the body of `DoWorkAsync`:

 ```csharp
 var semaphore = new SemaphoreSlim(3);